-So just like there’s a reason and moment in time when a trigger is formed, there’s a reason and moment a thought is formed.
+So just like there is a reason and moment in time when a trigger is formed, there’s also a reason and moment a thought is formed.
 So if your mind thinks you were 6 when this trigger was created, go with it.
 If your mind thinks it was created in a past life 20 generations ago, go with it.

 It doesn’t matter what’s real, it matters how the brain stored the information.
 I once had a friend remember meeting me 21 lifetimes ago when she went to visit the moment her asthma started.
-That’s pretty wild isn’t it?
-But I didn’t question whether it was true or not, I just had her go with it.
+I didn’t question whether it was true or not, I just had her go with it.

 How did that happen?
 The answer is going beyond to remember what happened just before the trigger was formed.
 I’ll get into that next.